egeeamu/voskhod/README.md

 # voskhod
 This is the repository for the Transcriptome inference bioniformatics pipeline Voskhod.

-Voskhod allows conducting the transcriptome and gene expression analyses as presented in our paper Challenges and solutions for transcriptome assembly in non-model organisms with an application to hybrid specimens
+Voskhod allows conducting the transcriptome inference and gene expression analyses as detailed in our paper Challenges and solutions for transcriptome assembly in non-model organisms with an application to hybrid specimens

 Arnaud Ungaro, Nicolas Pech, Jean-Francois Martin, Scott RJ McCairns, Remi Chappaz, Andre Gilles